 What Can We Do?

 We can begin by exploring peat alternatives, and luckily there are many!
-Not only are there a lot of different materials that can be used instead of peat in gardening, many of them are cheap or free and actually work better to amend the soil, provide good drainage and even to create biodegradable seed pots.
+Not only are there a lot of different materials that can be used instead of peat in gardening, but many of them also are cheap or free and actually work better to amend the soil, provide good drainage and even create biodegradable seed pots.

 Gardening Alternatives To Peat Moss Planters

 Instead of running out to buy peat as a soil amendment, try:

 - Coco Coir which we really like